delendum-xyz/zk-benchmarking/docker/README.md

 ### Collecting the results

-The simplest way is to [go to your bucket](https://console.cloud.google.com/storage/browser) and download the results using the browser GUI
+The simplest way is to [go to your bucket](https://console.cloud.google.com/storage/browser) and download the results using the browser GUI.

+Some example outputs are in [example-output](./example-output) folder